tunguski/java8-liquid/README.md

 @template.render( 'name' => 'tobi' )               # Renders the output => "hi tobi"
 ```

-With Liqp, the equivalent looks like this:
+With java8-liquid, the equivalent looks like this:

 ```java
 Template template = Template.parse("hi {{name}}");